 Site insights

-This feature is available as part of the Pro plan and Enterprise plan.
+This feature is available as part of the Premium and Ultimate sites plan.
 To find out more, visit our pricing page.

 Insights give you information on the content you've published and how it performs.
-It's split up between two sections — user scores and search analytics.
+It's split up between three sections — traffic, search and feedback.

-You can find insights for individual docs sites in the docs site dashboard.
-Click on the Insights tab to view them.
+You can find insights for individual docs sites in the docs site dashboard, and can sort it by the last week, month and year.

 Content scores give you a high-level representation of how your users rate your content.
 After enabling page rating in the Customize menu for a site, you can see each page’s average feedback rating here.